 King Khafre Facts

-The main target of the government during the reign of King Khafre was the construction of projects, which included the planning, designing, and constructing of the monuments.
+- The main target of the government during the reign of King Khafre was the construction of projects, which included the planning, designing, and construction of the monuments.

 The main name of this pyramid was “Wer (en)-Khafre”, which means Khafre is Great.
-It was mainly constructed as a tomb for the Fourth Dynasty Pharaoh King, Khafre and it has a base length of 215.28 meters.
+It was mainly constructed as a tomb for the fourth dynasty Pharaoh King, Khafre and it has a base length of 215.28 meters.
 It is made of limestone blocks and each block of them weighs about 2 tons.
 It is higher than Khufu’s pyramid with about 10 m high.
-To get into the interior part of the pyramid, there are two entrances that lead you to the burial chamber. so “Trips in Egypt” arrange amazing trips to King Khafre Pyramid and the surrounding monuments of Giza pyramids complex through Cairo day trips to facilitate the opportunity for any traveler to visit these great ancient monuments of ancient Pharaohs.
+To get into the interior part of the pyramid, there are two entrances that lead you to the burial chamber.

 The Sphinx of King Khafre